usatlas/docs/jupyter/SLACjupyter.md

 1. In "Jupyter Instance" box, choose "atlas-jupyter/20200502".
 You can choose Jupyter Instances for other experiments but there is no guarantee that those instances will work for you.
 2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.
+3. In the "Partition" box, you can type in "usatlas" or "shared".
+Compare to "usatlas", "shared" may give you a quicker access but you may face preemption.
+You have been told that you can type in others here, please do so as those usually give your access to other SLURM partitions.
-3. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
+4. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
 Note that your Jupyter work runs as a SLURM job.
 So choose only what you need to ensure speedy launching of your job.

 ## Run your own Jupyter environment